FAQs: Donor Egg Recipients

 How does Washington University Fertility and Reproductive medicine screen its donors?

 We have a highly selective and comprehensive screening process.
 Prospective donors complete a detailed questionnaire that’s reviewed by our team.
-Those who meet specific criteria will be invited to complete the additional screening, which involves meetings with our coordinator, a reproductive endocrinologist, a psychologist and a genetic counselor.
+Those who meet specific criteria will be invited to complete the additional screening, which involves meetings with our coordinator, a reproductive endocrinologist, a psychologist and a certified genetic counselor.

 In most cases, donors become available only after their screening is complete and they are designated eligible according to all our guidelines.
 In recruiting and screening donors, we adhere to guidelines from the American Society for Reproductive Medicine, the U.S. Food and Drug administration and to our own institutional ethics board.